-Anne Fleming is an associate professor at Georgetown University Law Center, where she teaches courses on contracts, bankruptcy, secured transactions, and consumer debt.
+Anne Fleming is a Professor of Law at Georgetown University, where she teaches courses on contracts, bankruptcy, secured transactions, and consumer debt.
 Fleming’s research interests include contract and commercial law, consumer finance, and American legal history, with a focus on the relationship between law and poverty.

 Her first book, City of Debtors: A Century of Fringe Finance (Harvard 2018), explores the growth and regulation of small-dollar lending institutions in United States over the twentieth century.
 In 2019, City of Debtors won the Ralph Gomory book prize from the Business History Conference and the best book award from the American College of Consumer Financial Services Lawyers.
 Fleming's other recent writing examines the history of "truth-in-lending" laws, the intersection of legal history and economic history, and the role of the doctrine of unconscionability in protecting poor consumers.
 Her work has appeared in law reviews and history journals, including the Georgetown Law Journal and the Law & History Review.
 She is currently at work on a project exploring the development of the American consumer bankruptcy system and the origins of chapter 13.